Turns out, I'm a little bit jet lagged.

 We caught the changing of the guard on our way back in, which was a nice little accident.
 Then it was into the Picture Gallery, which is where some of the best pieces of art in the Czech Republic are featured.
 Moving on from there, we went to St. Vitus's Cathedral, which we think may have been larger than anything we saw in Italy.
 It wasn't as opulent (as everything wasn't covered in gold and marble) but it had beautiful stained glass and soaring ceilings.
 Then it was onto the Powder Tower to see some of the history of the guard at Prague Castle (not really my cup of tea) before wandering down to Golden Lane, which I fell in love with.
 It was this picturesque little alley with brightly painted, tiny houses all along one side.
 These houses were built into the exterior walls of the castle when a new outer wall was built.
 People continued to live in Golden Lane into the 1940s, including Franz Kafka.
 Now, the houses were little exhibits and shops.
 We left Golden Lane to head toward Rosenberg Palace, stopping at the dungeons on the way.
 Once we were done there, we wandered around the castle's moat and the royal gardens for a bit.
 Then, we headed back to the hotel for a bit of a rest before dinner.

 We ended up at an Italian restaurant for dinner.
-Kevin really liked the look of the menu and after saying something about spaghetti on our way out, it was all I could think of.
+EDP really liked the look of the menu and after saying something about spaghetti on our way out, it was all I could think of.
 Our meal was fantastic.
 Aside from Italy, I'd say it was some of the best pasta I've had.
-Kevin ended his dinner with tiramisu but I had the dessert the Czech are famous for - a pancake with fruit, ice cream and whipped cream.
+EDP ended his dinner with tiramisu but I had the dessert the Czech are famous for - a pancake with fruit, ice cream and whipped cream.
 It was amazing.
 It was sort of like a thick crepe and it was piled with strawberries and ice cream and whipped cream.
 I loved it.
 Despite thinking I wasn't very hungry, I gave a completely different impression when I finished my pasta and my pancake without any troubles.

-After dinner, I came back to the hotel while Kevin went back to the castle to take some more photos.
+After dinner, I came back to the hotel while EDP went back to the castle to take some more photos.
 He's been taking most of our pictures on his camera but I've had my point-and-shoot out.
 I'll leave you with a few photos from my camera.
 The good photos will have to wait :)